grycap/ansible-role-nomad/README.md

 Nomad server/client Role
 =======================

 Installs Hashicorp Nomad server/client (recipe for EC3).
+No Docker neither consul are installed because they are not essential.
+If you want to install these software, use the appropiate rol.

 Role Variables
 --------------